Top 7 Ways to Make Better New Year’s Resolutions and Help Fight Hunger

 1) Get Involved

-2020 was a year of global activism, and many of us are looking for ways to deepen our civic and social engagement.
+2021 was another year of global activism, and many of us are looking for ways to deepen our civic and social engagement.
 Here’s are some easy ones: Raise awareness.
 Host a fundraiser.
 Become a social media advocate…any step you take brings us one meal closer to solving hunger for good.
 Click here to explore all the ways you can personally help us fight hunger.

 2) Help Others

-Every year, 8,000 people of more than 160 different nationalities dedicate anywhere from six months to four years of their lives to the United Nations Volunteers program.
-More than 800 of them have served with the U.N.
+Every year, over 8,000 people of more than 160 different nationalities dedicate anywhere from six months to four years of their lives to the United Nations Volunteers program.
+Hundreds of them have served with the U.N.
 World Food Programme in 70 countries in the past decade, helping us feed people, respond to disasters and empower communities.
 If your resolution is to dedicate more time to others in 2021, look no further.

 3) Make Better Investments